-In Japan, there are approximately 300,000 patients with CLI, of whom approximately 51,000 are not candidates for revascularization, making them the addressable population for CLBS12.
-The addressable population is approximately 560,000 patients in the EU and 300,000 in the U.S.
+In Japan, there are approximately 300,000 patients with CLI, of whom approximately 51,000 are not candidates for revascularization, making the addressable population for HONEDRA® approximately 560,000 patients in the EU and 300,000 in the U.S.

 The field of cardiovascular cell therapy development is competitive.
 There are a number of companies that are developing cell-based therapies for cardiovascular diseases.
 These companies are utilizing a number of different therapeutic approaches in their development efforts.
 There are both autologous and allogeneic based competitive therapies that derive cells principally from four sources: fat, peripheral blood, cord blood, and bone marrow.
-CLBS12 is an autologous therapy that derives its cells from peripheral blood via apheresis.
+HONEDRA® is an autologous therapy that derives its cells from the peripheral blood of the patient via apheresis.